kxchiu/Android-motion/SUBMISSION.md

 ##### Be sure and cite the sources for any visual or audio assets you used here! #####
 > I use the audio assets from the lecture...the Star Wars.
+If you start or restart the game, you'll hear the light saber turns on.
+When you fling toward the white line, you'll hear 3 different saber swing audio on random, and when you fling away from the white line (which is restricted by ignoring the fling) you hear another different saber swing audio.

 ##### What model device did you test your application on?
 What SDK did you target? #####